Solar Leases: Legal Considerations for Property Owners

 The Butler Firm, Austin, Texas

 He specializes in renewable energy law and represents clients from utility-scale project development to distributed generation.
-He has served as lead project counsel on utility-scale solar projects, and he developed a utility-sponsored solar lease model.
+He has served as lead project counsel on utility-scale solar projects, and has developed a utility-sponsored solar lease model.
 He is involved in regulatory and policy matters for his clients as well as assisting in project financing and structuring.